Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 Available permissions are `admin`, `write` and `view` .
 If you are using Keycloak, this claim can be added to your token through creating a group/childgroup hierarchy and adding a custom group mapper for the matomo client.

+Fine-grained permissions can be enabled in the settings in Admin (cog wheel) -> System -> General settings -> Rebel OIDC.

 ## Sync users

 ### Keycloak